EDUC: LANGUAGE & LITERACY (READ)

 This course is the third in a sequence of seminars that advance poetry writing competencies to the level of professional writing and publication.
 Students will learn program planning and develop the leadership skills necessary to successfully implement Spoken Word programs in a school setting.

-READ 432 - STRATEGIES AND MATERIALS FOR TEACHING READING, WRITING, AND LANGUAGE
+READ 432 - INTENSIVE ADVANCED STRATEGIES/MATERIALS FOR READING, WRITING, AND LANGUAGE

 Strategies and materials in word recognition, word analysis, comprehension, and vocabulary development to meet specific instructional needs of students.
 25 clock hours clinical experience.